rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 The mindset of a young investigator should be `i want to do good work, and make contributions that outlive me'.
 This is a very important property, the 'lack' of which has killed many scientific careers even before they even started.

 If your motivation is `i need a lot of  money after i finish my studies and lead a comfortable life', it will not work out in the long run.
 The reason is pretty simple: you will run after what is popular and find yourself trapped.
 You will feel like  a little boat which is forced by the waves of the sea in whatever direction it wants you to go.
+Instead of becoming the sea, you are a boat, or worse a fish.

 Once you go after where everyone is going you realize: what unique things do i bring to the table?
 You will be at the mercy of homogenization: your work, and your achievements will be identical to the ones around you.
 If there is no differentiating factor, how can you hope to get things which others wish for, but never manage to get?
 You might be willing to settle for an ordinary life.
 It's a perfectly reasonable option, but it might not be as fullfilling.

 A PhD is a terminal degree, but don't let it  terminate your future scientific work.
 It is merely a  'license to practice': you have a formal acknowledgement of the institution that you produced 'some science'.
 People `might' listen a bit more seriously, had you never gotten it in the first place.
+Other than that it is just a piece of paper.
+Don't make the mistake of flaunting that paper to others for the rest of your life.

 # <span style="font-size: 1.5rem; color: var(--border-header-bottom);">The chicken egg problem</span>